 Le Jardin des Plantes – the Botanical Garden Designated among the most prestigious botanical gardens in the world, the Botanical Garden was created by Richer de Belleval in 1593 at the request of Henri IV.
 It is the oldest garden in France.

-Nîmes was treated with great generosity by the Emperor Augustus, a man of culture and a patron of the arts.
-Two thousand years later, Nîmes still retains ample evidence of its days of Roman splendour.
+Nîmes was treated with great generosity by Emperor Augustus, a man of culture and a patron of the arts.
+Two thousand years later, Nîmes still retains ample evidence of its days of Roman splendor.

 Evidence of the Roman occupation is everywhere in the famous Nîmes architecture: the 1st and 2nd century amphitheatre, which once held 24,000 spectators, the Gallo-Roman temple, the Augustus Gate – where the Roman road, the ‘Via Domitia’, once entered the town – the graceful 1st century Maison Carré, the Temple of Diana, and the Magne Tower – the highest tower of the walled town during the Roman era.